-With a deed in lieu of foreclosure, you give your home to the lender (the “deed”) in exchange for the lender canceling the loan.
+With a deed in lieu of foreclosure, you give your home to the lender (the “deed”) in exchange for the lender canceling the loan, but first of all, buy literary analysis paper to learn about it as best and fully as possible.
 The lender promises not to initiate foreclosure proceedings, and to terminate any existing foreclosure proceedings.
 Be sure that the lender agrees, in writing, to forgive any deficiency (the amount of the loan that isn’t covered by the sale proceeds) that remains after the house is sold.

 Before the lender will accept a deed in lieu of foreclosure, it will probably require you to put your home on the market for a period of time (three months is typical).
 Banks would rather have you sell the house than have to sell it themselves.

 Benefits to a deed in lieu.
 Many believe that a deed in lieu of foreclosure looks better on your credit report than does a foreclosure or bankruptcy.
 In addition, unlike in the short sale situation, you do not necessarily have to take responsibility for selling your house (you may end up simply handing over title and then letting the lender sell the house).

 Disadvantages to a deed in lieu.
 There are several downfalls to a deed in lieu.
 As with short sales, you probably cannot get a deed in lieu if you have second or third mortgages, home equity loans, or tax liens against your property.

 In addition, getting a lender to accept a deed in lieu of foreclosure is difficult these days.
 Many lenders want cash, not real estate -- especially if they own hundreds of other foreclosed properties.
 On the other hand, the bank might think it better to accept a deed in lieu rather than incur foreclosure expenses.